Are you an architect or designer? Would you like to submit a design for a Kit? Contact us for more information.

 These are areas in normal design where flashings, back flashings, waterproofing, balcony and surrounding wall surfaces, railing posts, copings, parapets, scuppers are all usually of different materials with various coefficients of expansion, reaction to moisture, and exposure to weather.
 Furthermore, slope of the balcony and step up into the unit above may require a lower ceiling in part of the lower unit under the balcony.
 Insulation of this ceiling area is also problematic.
 Such a configuration becomes straightforward when designed using am-cor™ unified monocoque structural cells surfaced with continuous amcorite™ skins, in turn surfaced with ceramcorite™ cohesive ceramic cement traffic resistant waterproofing.

-For more information on designing with the am-cor System, see our am-cor for Architects & Engineers section.
+For more information on designing with the am-cor System, see our section.